Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Biodiversity Net Gain Consultation

-Prior to officially announcing the intention to mandate measurable net gains for biodiversity as part of the Environment Bill (now the Environment Act), the government response came in the form of a consultation.
+Prior to officially announcing the intention to mandate measurable net gains for biodiversity, the government response came in the form of a consultation.
 It gave developers, local planning authorities, non-governmental organisations, other organisations of relevance such as utility companies, and the general public great opportunities to provide feedback on implementing biodiversity net gain (BNG) on a long-term basis following the brief overview of the planning policy originally referenced in the spring statement.

 Government Response to Biodiversity Net Gain Consultation

-Following the conclusion of the consultation, DEFRA – working in partnership with Natural England – published a report in July 2019 that detailed their findings and changes that would be made based on the feedback they received.
+Following the conclusion of the consultation, DEFRA published a report in July 2019 that detailed their findings and changes that would be made based on the feedback they received.

 As a result, the government announced a response to the feedback, with the report indicating that:

-- All compensatory habitat sites and similar such sites will be listed in a publicly available national register for habitats, and purposeful habitat degradation prior to planning permission application will be prevented
+- All compensatory habitat sites and similar such sites will be listed in a publicly available national register for wildlife habitats, and purposeful habitat degradation prior to applications for planning conditions will be prevented

 - Exemptions will be made for brownfield sites under certain criteria, but none that are broad or beyond existing development and household exemptions.
 Irreplaceable habitat sites and marine developments will also be exempt, but there has not yet been a decision on statutory protected sites.